hql287/Manta/README.md

 * **Why did you name the project Manta?
 It has nothing to do with invoicing.**

 It's actually very common to associate an animal with your brand.
 There's a reason behind the Twitter bird, the famous MailChimp Freddy or the Docker whale ...
-It's call the Baby-Face bias.
+It's called the Baby-Face bias.
 You can read more about it in the book [Designing for Emotion](https://abookapart.com/products/designing-for-emotion) by [Aaron Walter](http://aarronwalter.com/).
 In my case, I was inspired by the movie [Racing Extinction](http://racingextinction.com/) and by naming this project Manta, I hope to raise people's awareness on some environmental issues mentioned in the movie.
 You can [read more about it here](https://manta.life/about)

-* **I like the app's logo, did you design it?**
+* **I like Manta's logo, did you design it?**

-Yes, I actually did all the illustrations that you see in the app as well.
+Yes, I actually did all the illustrations as well as the templates that you see in the app.

 * **Are you available for hire?**

 Yes, kind of.
 I'm exploring new opportunities at the moment.
 Please let me know what you have in mind.

+* **How do I contact you?**

+If you find an issue, please report it here.
+For everything else, please drop me a line at hi@manta.life